-|1862||Ross St: Jane LAIN lived here when she married Robert.
-26 Apr 1862.|
+|1862||Ross St: Jane LAIN lived here when she married Robert on 26 Apr 1862.|

-|1863||Arthur Square: Robert "exalted" as Worshipful Master of Masonic Lodge 609.17 Jun, 1863.|
+|1863||Arthur Square: Robert "exalted" as Worshipful Master of Masonic Lodge 609 on17 Jun, 1863.|

 |1865||4 Northumberland St: Death of son Hamilton on 10 Oct, 1865.
 Was this the place where Hamilton died and not the place where the family lived?|

 |1868||21 Alexander Street West: Death of daughter Sarah Ann on 19 Jun 1868.
 Birth of son Joseph.
 21 Jun 1868.
 Griffiths Valuation 1868 gives the address of 49 Alexander Street West.|